 Step 3: Repeat process every 4 - 6 weeks during the growing season for a healthy lawn.
 Soil Doctor will keep your soil loose, your thatch at bay, and fertilize your grass, flowers, vegetables, etc.

 Storage & Handling

 Store product in original container with cap tightly secured.
 Store in a cool area (40 – 110 F.) out of direct sunlight.
 Moderately irritating to eyes avoid contact.
 If contact occurs flush eyes with cool water for 15 minutes and consult physician if irritation persists.
 Do not ingest.
 If swallowed drink copious amounts of water and contact physician.
 Wash your hands thoroughly after handling product.
 Please refer to MSDS Sheet for more detailed information.

 Usage and Safety: LazyMan Soil Doctor is safe to use and is very enviromentally friendly.
 It is safe to use around animals, pets, and people.
 However, when using any product, precautions should be taken to avoid direct skin or eye contact due to possible irritation.
 Click Here for MSDSWe are currently updating our fertilizer registration in each state.
-Currently, we are NOT authorized to sell in: CA, or FL.
+Currently, we are NOT authorized to sell in FL.
 Please do not order from any state listed or we will have to cancel your order.